slaclab/surf/protocols/jtag/README.md

 -----------------

 1) Add the AxisDebugBridge module to your design; hook up to an AXI Stream.
-   This should probably be a UDP master.
+   This should probably be a UDP server.
+   Note that there are two VHDL 'architectures' of this module ('entity') - a stub (`AxisDebugBridgeStub') and the true implementation:
+   `AxisDebugBridgeImpl'.
+The stub will be used by default by Vivado so you have to explicitly specify the `AxisDebugBridgeImpl' architecture for instantiation.
 2) Add ILA cores; under Vivado-2016.04 these *must* be added to the hdl and cannot be added to an already synthesized design!
 3) Compile and install the `xvcSrv` program on a machine that is directly